 - Lower glucose and triglycerides

 Ancestral humans did not have a steady supply of food.
 We were “fat adapted” instead of “sugar burners” as we mostly are now.
 Burning fat for fuel is efficient.
-It keeps us lean but strong and able to withstand periods of poor hunting.
+It keeps us lean but strong, able to withstand periods of poor hunting.

 Modern humans have become dependent on quick starchy foods (grains and sugars).
-These carbs make us store fat but this type of fat is not easy to metabolize.
+These carbs make us store fat that’s not easy to metabolize.
 We can’t burn it so we keep reaching for more carbohydrates to get through the day.
 We get hungry and tired and perpetuate the sugar cycle.

-Intermittent Fasting aims to retrain the body to break the carb addiction and burn fat (some of which we manufacture in the body to be burned as fuel).
+Intermittent Fasting aims to retrain the body to break this carb addiction and burn fat.

 Intermittent Fasting Pros and Cons #1

-Con: You may already need to be fat-adapted first
+Con: You may need to be fat-adapted first

-If you’re still eating cereal, juice, sandwiches and pizza and suddenly attempt to go without food, you’ll likely be miserable and so will the people who live and work with you.
-Work on going Paleo and getting balanced before you dive in.
-(See my Diet For Human Beings DVD, disc or download).
+If you’re still eating cereal, juice, sandwiches and pizza and suddenly try to go without food, you’ll be miserable and so will those around you.
+Go Paleo first.
+Get off grains and sugars before you go further.
+(For help see my Diet For Human Beings DVD, disc or download).

 Intermittent Fasting Pros and Cons For Women #2

-In my experience, and in human history, fit young males can handle stressors better than anyone.
-Hunger, reduced sleep, physical hardship, and more….
+In human history fit young males handle stressors better than anyone.
+Hunger, reduced sleep, physical hardship….
 The majority of folks writing about success with Intermittent Fasting are males who exercise regularly.

-There are few studies on fasting in men vs. women.
-Stephanie Ruper of Paleo For Women wrote a great article on the bias in studies towards males, and the lack of good reporting on female fasting.
-What she did find tells us that caloric restriction for women causes havoc with hormones, and therefore fertility, libido, menstrual regularities, and acne.
-The thyroid and adrenals also suffer with low calorie living.
+There are few studies on fasting in women.
+Stephanie Ruper of Paleo For Women has a great article on the bias in studies towards males, and the lack of good reporting on female fasting.
+Studies show calorie restriction for women causes havoc with hormones and therefore fertility, libido, menstrual regularities, and acne.
+The thyroid and adrenals suffer with low calorie living.

-It seems to me that males, lacking monthly cycles, are more hormonally consistent.
+Males, lacking monthly cycles, are more hormonally consistent.
 Higher testosterone and muscle mass make them better fat burners than women.
-Women are sensitive to hormonal swings and are more affected by stress, needing to keep children and family safe.
+Women are sensitive to hormonal swings and more affected by stress, needing to keep children and family safe.
 Women will stop ovulating or having cycles altogether if under-fed or overly stressed.

 Intermittent Fasting Pros and Cons #3

-Observe if your results are from calorie reduction, calorie redirection (less grains – more fat and veggies) or from training the body to be independent of a steady supply of carbs.
-Either way, studies for weight loss, body composition and blood work improvements are numerous.
+Observe if results are from calorie reduction or calorie redirection (less grains – more fat and veggies).
+Either way, studies show weight loss, body composition and blood work improvements are numerous.